South Africa halts J&J vaccine jabs; Europe rollout delayed

 “We have made the decision to proactively delay the rollout of our vaccine in Europe,” Johnson & Johnson said.

-The delay is a further blow to vaccination efforts in the European Union, which have been plagued by supply shortages, logistical problems and concerns over unusual blood clots in a small number of people who received the AstraZeneca vaccine, which is made by a process similar to the J&J shot.
+The delay is a further blow to vaccination efforts in the European Union, which have been plagued by supply shortages, logistical problems and concerns over unusual blood clots in a small number of people who received the AstraZeneca vaccine.

-The blood clot reports prompted several countries in the 27-nation bloc to limit the AstraZeneca vaccine to older people, which are more at risk from serious illness and death when infected with COVID-19.
+The blood clot reports prompted several countries in the 27-nation bloc to limit the AstraZeneca vaccine to older people.
 The bloc's drug regulator, the European Medicines Agency, has authorized the AstraZeneca shot for all people 18 and over.

-Many leading COVID-19 vaccines train the body to recognize the spike protein that coats the outer surface of the coronavirus.
-But the J&J and AstraZeneca vaccines use a cold virus, called an adenovirus, to carry the spike gene into the body.
+Both the J&J and AstraZeneca vaccines use a cold virus, called an adenovirus, to carry the coronavirus' spike gene into the body, prompting an immune response.
 Johnson & Johnson uses a human adenovirus to create its vaccine, while AstraZeneca uses a chimpanzee version.

-All six cases were women between 18 and 48, including one who died.
-The FDA commissioner said she expected the pause to last a matter of days.

-The European Medicines Agency said it is “currently not clear” whether the J&J shot was responsible for the rare clotting disorders.
+The European Medicines Agency said it is “currently not clear” whether the J&J shot caused the rare clotting disorders.

 Dr. Adam Finn, a professor of pediatrics at Britain's University of Bristol, said it was possible the way the J&J and AstraZeneca vaccines were made may have contributed to the unusual clotting disorders in a very small proportion of people.

-“This may help give us a clue towards understanding the mechanism or a way to prevent this problem from occurring,” Finn said in a statement.
+“This may help give us a clue towards understanding the mechanism or a way to prevent this problem from occurring,” Finn said.
 "Investigation of this phenomenon is now an extremely urgent international priority.”

+European regulators o n March 11 endorsed the Johnson & Johnson vaccine for use in the EU, but the first supplies are only now arriving.

 The EU ordered 200 million doses of the Johnson & Johnson in 2021.
-Britain ordered 30 million doses of the J& J vaccine, though U.K. regulators have not yet authorized its use.
+Britain ordered 30 million doses of the J& J vaccine, but has yet to authorize its use.

-Any concerns about the J&J vaccine could be another unwelcome complication for COVAX and for the billions of people in developing countries depending on the program.
-COVAX recently was hit by supply issues after its biggest supplier, the Serum Institute of India, announced it would delay exports of the AstraZeneca vaccine for several months due to a surge of cases in the subcontinent.

-European regulators on March 11 endorsed the Johnson & Johnson vaccine as the fourth authorized for use in the EU, but the first supplies are only now arriving.

-In Croatia, where one in four people have already refused to receive the AstraZeneca vaccine, health ministry officials said any perceived problems with the J&J vaccine would be “a huge blow.”
+In Croatia, where one in four people have already refused to receive the AstraZeneca vaccine, the state health service said “panicky and hasty regulatory reactions should be avoided.”
 The first of 900,000 J&J vaccines were to arrive Wednesday.

 The head of Italy’s National Health Institute, Silvio Brusaferro, said it was too early to say how the J&J slowdown will affect immunization plans, as the first deliveries of 180,000 doses arrived Tuesday.

-Officials in Germany, which was due to receive 232,800 J&J doses this week and 10.1 million doses by the end of June, said earlier Tuesday that there were no immediate plans to change.
+Officials in Germany, which was due to receive 232,800 J&J doses this week and 10.1 million doses by the end of June, said Tuesday there was no immediate change in plans..

 “In principle, we naturally always take such warnings in an international context seriously and investigate them,” Health Ministry spokesman, Hanno Kautz, told reporters in Berlin.

-Spain is expecting to receive 300,000 doses of J&J on Wednesday.
-Spanish Prime Minister Pedro Sánchez said the benefits of taking the vaccine remain greater than the risks but that he would need to learn more.
+Spain was expecting 300,000 doses of J&J on Wednesday.
+Spanish Prime Minister Pedro Sánchez said the benefits of taking the vaccine remain greater than the risks but that more information is needed.

-“We have to all be aware that all the vaccines being administered to the Spanish population, and the European, as well as American populations, are safe,” Sánchez said.
+In February, South Africa began vaccinating health workers with the J&J vaccine in a research trial after abandoning plans to use the AstraZeneca shot when a preliminary study suggested the AstraZeneca vaccine was only minimally effective against the variant of COVID-19 that first arose in the country.

+Last month, the African Union announced it signed a deal to buy up to 400 million doses of the J&J vaccine.
+Johnson & Johnson also has a deal to supply up to 500 million doses to the U.N.-backed COVAX initiative that helps get vaccines to the world's poor.

 ———

 Jordans reported from Berlin and Cheng from London.
-Mike Corder in The Hague, Colleen Barry in Milan, Aritz Parra in Madrid, Dusan Stojanovic in Belgrade, Serbia and Sylvie Corbet in Paris contributed to this report.
+Mike Corder in The Hague, Colleen Barry in Milan, Aritz Parra in Madrid, Dusan Stojanovic in Belgrade, Serbia, Mogomotsi Magome in Johannesburg and Sylvie Corbet in Paris contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.